Your Shell Severance Checklist

 Set a plan up to diversify your Shell Performance Shares as they vest

 Many Shell executives who receive performance shares have a significant overweight of US energy equities in their portfolio.
 Diversification of your investments allows you to reduce your exposure to specific types of risk, including risks inherent to your specific company.
 While all companies face exposure to different types of risk, if your portfolio includes a disproportionate amount of your company’s stock, your exposure to these risk factors is amplified.
-Taking a diversified approach can help you ensure you’re benefiting from the stock options your company provides, while at the same time mitigating risk.
+Taking a diversified approach can help you ensure you’re benefiting from your company's stock options while mitigating risk.

 The choices you’ll encounter upon the announcement of a severance are complex and nuanced.
 If you're not keeping track of the benefits available to you and utilizing them before your last day at Shell, you're probably leaving money on the table.
 Our advisors can walk you through the process to better understand your specific offerings and help you make the most of what's available to you.
 If you need help navigating your severance package or have questions about your next steps, fill out the following form and we'll get in touch.